neontuna/neontuna.com/_posts/2016-08-16-archiving-autotask.md

 **Update** The Rails application for this project can be found [here][6]

 After much wailing and gnashing of teeth our team finally said goodbye to [Autotask][1] last week.
 Turns out it might not be a good idea to take a customer that's been month to month for years and suddenly demand they sign a three year contract.

 When you leave Autotask they give you a nice MS SQL .bak file of all of your data.
-After getting a trial of SQL 2016 installed I discovered that that Autotask's data structure looks like something out of Dante's Inferno.
+After getting a trial of SQL 2016 installed I discovered that Autotask's data structure looks like something out of Dante's Inferno.
 1,215 tables.
 558 views. 😯

 I set about extracting the data that's relevant to us - tickets, time entries, and internal notes.
 After digging around for a little while I honed in on the tables we'd need to see the ticket data as well as the technician that worked on it, client, and end user.

 ### Exporting, first attempt

 My goal is to get the data out of MS SQL and into Postgresql which will eventually get plumbed by a Rails application.
 The application is just for browsing and searching old tickets, the collective memory of the company so its important to hang onto.
 I think its the IT guy in me but my first thought was to try for a CSV of all the data.
 I found some great blogs about the [BCP utility][2] which is literally for bulk import and export of data.

 This command exports a single table of tasks (tickets) to CSV with tabs separating the fields and ```\n``` for a new line.

 ```
 bcp "dbo.tblTask" out “c:\export\tblTask.csv" -S localhost \